basvanwesting/genetic-algorithm/README.md

 * Add optional offset to IndexGenotype and UniqueIndexGenotype?
 * Make duration stats return Duration, so we can choose sec/milli/micro afterwards.
 * Make fitness/simple_sum generic
+* Let builders use try_into with Result type